trychlos/pwix-accounts-manager/README.md

     ]
 ```

-- `allowFn`

-    An async function which will be called with an action string identifier, and must return whether the current user is allowed to do the specified action.

-    If the function is not provided, then the default is to deny all actions (and do you really want that ?).

-    `allowFn` prototype is: `async allowFn( action<String>, userId<String> [, ...<Any> ] ): Boolean`

 - `additionalTabs`

     When set, either an object, or a function which returns such an object, as an array of objects which describes additional tabs to be inserted when editing an account, and their position: